 In this new global economy, more than 50% of value creation is achieved outside of an organization’s walls, or through their suppliers.
-In the United States, recent studies show that 100% of manufacturers include at least one element of their finished product that is obtained from outside of their organization.
-With this being the case, along with the increased emphasis on supplier control in federal regulations and ISO 9001 as well as, the various industry specific quality management system standards, quality professionals must have a thorough understanding of the supply chain management processes which control supplier selection and management.
-Therefore it is important to understand where the quality function fits within the overall supply chain management process and how it interacts with other functions within that process.
+In the United States, recent studies show that 100% of manufacturers’ finished products include at least one element obtained from outside of their organization.
+This new reality, and the increased emphasis on supplier control in federal regulations, ISO 9001, and the various industry-specific quality management system standards, require that quality professionals have a thorough understanding of the supply chain management processes that control supplier selection and management.
+It is also necessary to understand where the quality function fits within the overall supply chain management process and how it interacts with other functions within that process.

 Quality and quality audits are an important part of the supply chain management process.
-Conducting a successful supplier audit can be used as a means to identify, assess and mitigate organizational risk.
+Conducting a successful supplier audit can be used as a means to identify, assess, and mitigate organizational risk.
 Audits can be combined with Lean and Six Sigma methodologies to help drive supplier improvement.
-Audits can help foster communication and build relationships (unfortunately the opposite can also be true).
-Important questions will be asked and answered during this session.
+Audits can also help foster communication and build relationships (and unfortunately the opposite can also be true).

 - Help determine approach to supplier selection – Will it be based on strategic partnership, low risk, cutting edge technology or a combination of those and other factors?